jonnonz1/nz-statute-book/acts/public/2020/public-service-act-2020.md

 The Commissioner may incorporate the report required under clause 14 with the report required by section 43 of the Public Finance Act 1989 on the operations of the Commission for the relevant financial year.

 ### 16 Three-yearly briefings on state of public service
-(1) The Commissioner must give a briefing to the Minister on the state of the public service at least once every 3 years.
+(1) The Commissioner must give a briefing to the Minister on the state of the public service at least once in every 3-year period after 7 August 2020.
 (2) The purpose of a briefing is to promote stewardship of the public service.
 (3) The subject matter must be selected by the Commissioner and take into account the issues that the Commissioner considers are of significant public interest.
 (4) The briefing may include an assessment of—